Exempt Organizations Select Check – Search Tips

 Exempt Organizations Select Check (EO Select Check) provides access to three different IRS databases with information about tax-exempt organizations.
 Each database is produced from computer records and is subject to certain limitations, particularly in the format and arrangement of the entries.

-Searching by name produces results where either the organization’s legal name or dba includes any of the search terms.
+Searching by name generally produces results where either the organization’s legal name or dba includes any of the search terms.
 For example, a search for Exempt Organization would return organizations with either “Exempt” or “Organization” in their name.
 To search by phrase, include the phrase in quotation marks (“Exempt Organization”).
 Dba names and names of group ruling subordinates are not listed in the “are eligible to receive tax-deductible charitable contributions” (Pub.
 78) database.
 Search by the legal name of the organization.

 - You may only search one database at a time.

 - You must enter some information in one of the fields to start a search.

 - Hyperlinks on the search page explain the labeled terms in the application.

 - The search engine uses an includes search logic; it will search for records in the selected field that include the search term.